 Skin infections in dogs are caused by yeast, bacteria, and fungus.
 The intensity of the itching is usually high if the itching is specifically caused by bacteria or yeast.
 Fungal infection such as ringworm may cause mild itching which will only escalate if the infection is not treated in advance.

 Allergies could be a reason and it’s possible that your dog’s itchiness is a reaction to certain foods he is eating.
 If you recently switched his diet, there could be an ingredient he is reacting to.
-It could be a reaction to a new diet which will wear off with time.
+It could be a reaction to a new diet that will wear off with time.
 However, if your dog continues to itch, you will have to discontinue the food.